MohammadrezaNarimaniUCDavis/GEE_Download_Sentinel2/README.md

 3. **Draw a Polygon**: Use the polygon tool in the GEE map viewer to draw a polygon over your area of interest.
 4. **Download Data**: Click the 'Download Data' button to export the imagery of the drawn polygon to your Google Drive.
 5. **Clear Drawing**: Use the 'Clear Drawing' button to remove the drawn polygon and start anew.
+6. **Download the Image**: After exporting, go to the "Tasks" tab on the right panel of the GEE code editor.
+Find your image task, click "Run", and the image will be saved to the "EarthEngine" folder in your connected Google Drive.

 ### Script Functions